Featured Snippet Optimization: How to Win Position Zero

 3. PAA questions that lack snippet ownership

-Some PAA questions trigger their own featured snippet when searched as a standalone query.
-If you’ve already done the PAA SEO work, you’re sitting on a list of question-shaped queries with answer-shaped content already on your pages.
-Promote those answers to standalone pages and you’ll often capture both the PAA citation and the snippet.
+Some People Also Ask questions trigger their own featured snippet when searched as a standalone query.
+If you have already done the PAA SEO work, you are sitting on a list of question-shaped queries with answer-shaped content already on your pages.

-Common mistakes
+Common featured snippet optimization mistakes

 cloro’s SERP API returns featured snippet text, format, and source URL alongside organic results, PAA, AI Overviews, and PASF, in a single structured response across 250+ locations.
 Stop guessing which snippets you can win.